-If for any reason NMEFCU is unable or unwilling to provide the loan services, or performs those services ineffectively, our loan program, and therefore our income from it, may be adversely affected.
+If for any reason Nusenda is unable or unwilling to provide the loan services, or performs those services ineffectively, our loan program, and therefore our income from it, may be adversely affected.
 Moreover, the default rate on our collateralized loans may increase, and we could lose our collateral.

-You and other security holders will not manage or own the LaM Fund.
-Rather, La Montanita will be the managing member of the LaM Fund.
+You and other security holders will not manage or own the LaM FUND.
+Rather, La Montañita will be the managing member of the LaM FUND.

-You will not be directly involved in the operation, management, or ownership of the LaM Fund by virtue of your status as the holder of an Interest.
-The LaM Fund will be operated, managed and owned by La Montanita.
-As the managing member, La Montanita is responsible for, and entitled to act with respect to, all matters not specifically required to be approved by vote of the members.
-As the sole member, La Montanita has the only vote on all voting matters.
+You will not be directly involved in the operation, management, or ownership of the LaM FUND by virtue of your status as the holder of an Interest.
+The LaM FUND will be operated, managed and owned by La Montañita.
+As the managing member, La Montañita is responsible for, and entitled to act with respect to, all matters not specifically required to be approved by vote of the members.
+As the sole member, La Montañita has the only vote on all voting matters.

-We depend on personnel from La Montanita to manage and operate our business and make our business decisions.
+We depend on personnel from La Montañita to manage and operate our business and make our business decisions.

 We have no employees of our own.
-All of our management, loan committee, and other personnel are employees or volunteers with La Montanita and provide us with assistance as part of their responsibilities to La Montanita.
+All of our management, loan committee, and other personnel are employees or volunteers with La Montañita and provide us with assistance as part of their responsibilities to La Montañita.
 Moreover, we do not have funds available to retain our own staff.
-If the La Montanita personnel are unavailable to us for any reason, our business could be adversely affected.
+If the La Montañita personnel are unavailable to us for any reason, our business could be adversely affected.

-La Montanita faces significant competition in the grocery and food sales market, which could adversely affect us and our borrowers.
+La Montañita faces significant competition in the grocery and food sales market, which could adversely affect us and our borrowers.

-La Montanita’s principal methods of competition include quality and regional source of products, service, and pricing.
-Actions of La Montanita’s competitors, or the entry of new competitors in La Montanita’s markets, could lead to La Montanita lowering prices in an effort to maintain market share, and also could lead to lower sales volumes.
-La Montanita’s competitors include but are not limited to local, regional, national and international supermarkets, natural food stores, warehouse membership clubs, small specialty stores, and restaurants.
-Their businesses compete with La Montanita for products and customers.
+La Montañita’s principal methods of competition include quality and regional source of products, service, and pricing.
+Actions of La Montañita’s competitors, or the entry of new competitors in La Montañita’s markets, could lead to La Montañita lowering prices in an effort to maintain market share, and also could lead to lower sales volumes.
+La Montañita’s competitors include but are not limited to local, regional, national and international supermarkets, natural food stores, warehouse membership clubs, small specialty stores, and restaurants.
+Their businesses compete with La Montañita for products and customers.
 Some of them are expanding more aggressively in marketing a range of regional, natural and organic foods.
-Some of these potential competitors may have been in business longer or may have greater financial or marketing resources than La Montanita does.
+Some of these potential competitors may have been in business longer or may have greater financial or marketing resources than La Montañita does.
 They may be able to devote greater resources to sourcing, promoting and selling their products.
-If La Montanita’s business is adversely affected by competition, its support of the LaM Fund could be eroded.
-The LaM Fund’s borrowers, as La Montanita producers, could also be adversely affected and, as a result, have difficulty in repaying the loans we collateralize.
+If La Montañita’s business is adversely affected by competition, its support of the LaM FUND could be eroded.
+The LaM FUND’s borrowers, as La Montañita producers, could also be adversely affected and, as a result, have difficulty in repaying the loans we collateralize.

 Our business is subject to regulation, which may become more onerous over time.

 We adhere to all state and federally mandated Fair Lending Standards.
 Our Fair Lending Criteria are attached as an addendum to this memorandum.
-La Montanita and LaM Fund adhere to all other business and food safety regulations in all our business practices.
+La Montañita and LaM FUND adhere to all other business and food safety regulations in all our business practices.
 Changing food safety regulations and requirements could impact our producer-borrowers, most of which are small to mid-sized farms and businesses, and affect their ability to repay loans.
 In preparation for coming Good Agricultural Practices requirements by the federal government, we educate food producers on coming food safety requirements, working with them as requested to implement GAP practices.

 Risks Inherent in an Investment in Us

-Although we are a wholly-owned subsidiary of La Montanita, we are a separate entity, solely responsible for our own liabilities.
+Although we are a wholly-owned subsidiary of La Montañita, we are a separate entity, solely responsible for our own liabilities.
 Investors could lose their entire investment.

 The only financial resources we have are the funds we received for sale of our A and B Interests.
-La Montanita received its membership interests in exchange for payment of our start-up fees.
+La Montañita received its membership interests in exchange for payment of our start-up fees.
 Thus, we have very limited resources to meet any liabilities we may incur.
 Investors may lose their investments if we are required to pay for any liabilities, however incurred.

 The Interests you purchase may not hold their value, especially if a collateralized loan defaults and the collateral we furnish is seized.

 Your Interests only generate income through interest on the balance in the account holding proceeds of this offering or if the loans we collateralize with the proceeds of this offering generate income through loan fees.
-If a loan is in default, NMEFCU has the right to seize the collateral we furnished, and we will lose some or all of our asset base and interest on it, including part or all of your investment to the extent that the loan loss exceeds the investment made by La Montanita as the A Interest owner and is in the group of loans that your investment collateralizes.
+If a loan is in default, Nusenda has the right to seize the collateral we furnished, and we will lose some or all of our asset base and interest on it, including part or all of your investment to the extent that the loan loss exceeds the investment made by La Montañita as the A Interest owner and is in the group of loans that your investment collateralizes.

 Longer-term investments may have increased risk compared to shorter term investments, but are not compensated for that risk.

 Longer term loans may be riskier than shorter term loans where all other parameters are the same because of the increased opportunity for intervening causes of default and because the interest rates are set even though interest rates could rise in the future.
-Notwithstanding the possible increased risk, the interest rate on all LaM Fund guaranteed loans will be 5%, so longer term investors are not compensated for any increased risk.
+Notwithstanding the possible increased risk, the interest rate on all LaM FUND guaranteed loans will be 5%, so longer term investors are not compensated for any increased risk.

 You will have increased risk if you are the only or one of only a few that invest for your term length.